ranaabdullah32/Jquery-Multiple-Sliders/README.md

 Copy the existing slider structure in index.html.
 Update the content (images, text) within the slider.
-Adjust the slider settings in the Jquery section if needed.
+Adjust the slider settings in the Javascript section if needed.
 Customization